kamila-almeida/PlaylistProject/README.md

 > Access the folder ```.\PlaylistProject\PlaylistApplication.UnitTests\``` and run ```dotnet test```

 ## Documentation
-You can import the swagger.json file on [editor-next.swagger.io](https://editor-next.swagger.io/) to visualize the API documentation without the need of running the project.
+You can import the [swagger.json](https://github.com/kamila-almeida/PlaylistProject/blob/develop/swagger.json) file on [editor-next.swagger.io](https://editor-next.swagger.io/) to visualize the API documentation without the need of running the project.

 ![image](https://user-images.githubusercontent.com/49010603/189496711-e53f0c23-13b6-4003-8b23-f4b711ca51a9.png)

 ## Postman Collection
-You can import the [Playlist API - V1.postman_collection.json](https://github.com/kamila-almeida/PlaylistProject/blob/develop/Playlist%20API%20-%20V1.postman_collection.json) file inside Postman and test the endpoints with payload examples.
-It is necessary to set the **{{baseUrl}}** environment variable to ```https://localhost:5001``` or ```http://localhost:5000```.
+You can import the [Playlist API - V1.postman_collection.json](https://github.com/kamila-almeida/PlaylistProject/blob/develop/Playlist%20API%20-%20V1.postman_collection.json) and [Playlist API Environment.postman_environment.json](https://github.com/kamila-almeida/PlaylistProject/blob/develop/Playlist%20API%20Environment.postman_environment.json) files inside Postman and test the endpoints with payload examples.

 ## Observations

-As this application is very simple I chose to put all the layers under the same project but in a real-life scenario I would separate the layers in different class libraries as suggested by Domain Driven Design and Clean Architecture approaches.
+As this application is very simple I chose to put all the layers under the same project but in a real-life scenario I would separate the layers in different class libraries as suggested by the Domain Driven Design and Clean Architecture approaches.
 The main layers would be:

 - **API:** contains the controllers and project configurations
 - **Application:** contains the business logic